dave31415/BeaconScanner/README.md

 (Added by David Johnston)

+## Learn More

+An excellent primer is [Adam Warski's post on "How iBeacons work?"](http://www.warski.org/blog/2014/01/how-ibeacons-work/).

+The ["What is the iBeacon Bluetooth Profile"](http://stackoverflow.com/questions/18906988/what-is-the-ibeacon-bluetooth-profile) thread on Stack Overflow is also very informative.

+In order to turn your OSX Mavericks box into an iBeacon emitter, see Matthew Robinsons' [BeaconOX](https://github.com/mttrb/BeaconOSX).

 ## Credits

 Portions of *HGBeacon* were derived from a *BLCBeaconAdvertisementData*, by Matthew Robinson and part of [BeaconOX](https://github.com/mttrb/BeaconOSX).

 The "Radar" icon image the utility uses was created by [ricaodomaia](http://openclipart.org/user-detail/ricardomaia) and downloaded from [openclipart.org](http://openclipart.org/detail/122719/radar-by-ricardomaia)

+David Johnston added logging